kaichao/scalebox/dockerfiles/list-dir/README.md

 list-dir is a common module in scalebox.
 Its function is to traverse the file list of the local directory or the rsync/ftp remote directory, generate messages and send it to the subsequent module.

+In this container image, curlftpfs is used to mount ftp-server as a local file system to manipulate metadata.

 list-dir supports four types of directories:
 - local: Local Directory
 - rsync-over-ssh: Server directory backed by the ssh-based rsync protocol